cherrysnowleapord/cherrysnowleapord/README.md

 - **TUI Design**: Great experience with creating TUIs using ASCII
 <br />
 <br />

+# 💡 My Development Principles

+* **Automation first** – Any repeatable task gets a script or CI pipeline.
+* **Modularity matters** – I keep libraries loosely coupled and well‑documented.
+* **Peer review is a safety net** – I only skip it when I truly hit a dead‑end and have a clear fallback plan.
+* **Originality with scrutiny** – I design algorithms from scratch, then benchmark against standards.
+* **Learn‑by‑doing** – I pick a language, build a tiny project, and iterate.

 # Weaknesses
 ### Theres always room for improvement.
 Where does that reside with me?